bvenkatr/100-days-of-code/log.md

 **Today's Progress**: Finished my challenge [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/return-largest-numbers-in-arrays)

 **Thoughts:** we can even write a better code for this than what I have written, will write that one day.

+### Day 3: May 03, 2017

+**Today's Progress**: Finished my challenge [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/confirm-the-ending)

+**Thoughts:** we can even write a better code for this than what I have written, will write that one day.